 I think I fell in love with Munich the moment I stepped off the plane.
-Filled with gorgeous architecture, oozing with history and abundance of Bavarian beer, it automatically felt like home.
+Filled with gorgeous architecture, oozing with history and an abundance of Bavarian beer, it automatically felt like home.
 It has easily become one of my favourite places thus far.
-I think it’s the combination of laid back lifestyle combined with numerous Munich attractions that made it feel like home.
+I think it’s the combination of a laid-back lifestyle combined with numerous Munich attractions that made it feel like home.

-Munich is famous for the Oktoberfest.
-While the festival is a legendary experience, this is a place worth visiting any time of the year.
-There are many things to see in Munich, but if you’re looking for additional fix, then head make sure to check out the Bavarian Alps.
+Munich is famous for its Oktoberfest.
+While the festival is a legendary experience, this is a place worth visiting at any time of the year.
+There are many things to see in Munich, but if you’re looking for an additional fix, then make sure to check out the Bavarian Alps.
 Both Munich and Bavaria are, in my opinion, underrated locations for any history and culture lover.
 It’s actually not a surprise why I felt so at home here.

-Munich (München in German), Bavaria’s capital, is Germany’s third largest city, after Berlin and Hamburg.
+Munich (München in German), Bavaria’s capital, is Germany’s third-largest city, after Berlin and Hamburg.
 If you’re really curious, the name Munich derives from the medieval German word “Munichen” – meaning “home of the monks.”
-The same monks that ran a monastery and brewed beer in what is now Munich’s Old Town for almost a century.
+The same monks ran a monastery and brewed beer in what is now Munich’s Old Town for almost a century.

 Bavaria, a state in southern Germany, has been home to the Celts, Romans and many different tribes over the centuries.
 In 1255, the Wittelsbachs became the monarchs of Bavaria and ruled here until 1918.
 Many of the Wittelsbachs left a mark on Munich and Bavaria, including Ludwig I. With a team of architects, Ludwig planned out and designed modern Munich, giving it its characteristic appearance.